chilliard99/CEN3031/Sprint1.md

      back:
      - Back-end Testing: Starting from scratch meant no testing structure, and so a basic project and data structure was needed to begin testing the code through Go.
      - Card deck structure: A more complex data structure for storing cards in a deck with constructor and accessors functions would allow us to store a full deck of cards and sort through them or shuffle as you would with a real deck.
+     - Card names: To make the data more user-friendly and teach users more about the game, a function that inputs a card and returns its proper name would be good.

 Completed: